 To improve your experience setting up the SDK and configuring your production environment, we recommend that you pass in a logger for your Optimizely client.
 See the code example below.

-Due to a recently announced security exploit in the Log4J library, we recommend upgrading to version 2.15.0 or higher as soon as possible if you are using it alongside the SDK.
-View Apache's documentation on the Log4j vulnerability for more information.
+Due the Log4j library vulnerability, Optimizely recommends upgrading to version 2.15.0 or higher as soon as possible if you are using it alongside the SDK.

 The table below lists the log levels for the Android SDK.